 Legally Blonde, The Musical (TEENS ON STAGE)

-Like Fiddler on the Roof, Legally Blonde, The Musical offers many of the qualities we look for in a show: more than three-dozen roles for actors of both genders, upbeat music, hilarious lyrics, a large chorus, large-scale dance numbers and a message.
-Many of you may be surprised that the play has substance, but remember, don’t judge a book by its cover.
+Like The Phantom Tollbooth, Legally Blonde, The Musical offers many of the qualities we look for in a show: more than three-dozen roles for actors of both genders, upbeat music, hilarious lyrics, a large chorus, large-scale dance numbers and a message.
+Many of you may be surprised that the play has substance, but remember, don't judge a book by its cover.
 Embedded in its pink, fluffy, comedic exterior, Legally Blonde, The Musical is ultimately about defying stereotypes.
-As one review aptly wrote: “it’s a guilty-pleasure production that, under the bleach-blond wigs and explosion of pink, playfully reminds audiences that being true to yourself “never goes out of style.”
+As one review aptly wrote: it's a guilty-pleasure production that, under the bleach-blond wigs and explosion of pink, playfully reminds audiences that being true to yourself never goes out of style.

 Most of us remember when Reese Witherspoon lit up the screen during MGM's Legally Blonde in 2001.
 Much like the movie, Legally Blonde, The Musical chronicles the comedic journey of Elle Woods as she goes from love-sick sorority princess to powerhouse lawyer.
 The show features a pop score by Laurence O'Keefe and Nell Benjamin, a book by Heather Hach and original choreography by Tony-winner Jerry Mitchell (The Full Monty, Hairspray and La Cage Aux Folles).